samdemaeyer/meteor-ios-dev/README.md

-# meteor-ios-dev
+# Meteor and iOS playground

-Meteor / iOS playground
+Hacking on Meteor + Ionic.